Amin Gulgee

 Amin Gulgee (born 1965) is a Pakistani visual artist and curator.
 His work encompasses sculpture, primarily in copper and bronze, installations, and performance art.
 He currently lives and works in Karachi, Pakistan.

 Early life and education

-Gulgee was born in Karachi, Pakistan.
-His father was the modernist painter Ismail Gulgee.
+Gulgee was born in Karachi, Pakistan, to the modernist painter Ismail Gulgee.

 He received a BA in Art History and Economics from Yale University in 1987 and won the A. Conger Goodyear Fine Arts Award for his senior thesis on Mughal gardens.

 Early work

 Whilst doing his second major in Art History at Yale University, Gulgee was drawn into art, despite intending not to be an artist.
 Writing his thesis on Mughal gardens—which led to conversations with Oleg Grabar, his secondary thesis advisor—ignited his interest in Islamic art.
 He was attracted to the principles of repetition, symmetry, and geometric pattern.

 His first body of work was jewellery created whilst living in New York.
 Nina Hyde, then Washington Post fashion editor, wrote:

 "His jewellery is made from elements rarely worn by the wealthy women of Pakistan, who prefer gold and precious stones… even when he uses such unlikely materials as cowbells, nails and washers in his pendants, they rave – and wear them."

 These pieces were large and heavy.
 He showed them at the Pakistani American Cultural Centre, Karachi, in 1988.
 He moved to Karachi in 1989, and immediately started to prepare for his first solo exhibition (1990) at a commercial gallery.
 Unable to buy his own equipment, Gulgee would work with the panel-beaters and metalworkers from 12 am to 4 am, when the rates were lowest.
 It was primarily in this environment that he learnt his craft.